yabinmeng/tombstone_counter/README.md

 ---
 ***NOTE***:

+1).
 This is a new branch (dse6_gradle) that is designed to work with DSE version 6.0+.

+2).
 The original branch (ossc3_dse5) was developed to only work with OSS C* 3.x versions, including compatible DSE 5.0.x and 5.1.x versions.

-But neither branch is designed working with older version of C* (version 2.x and before)
+3).
+Neither branch is designed working with older version of C* (version 2.x and before)

 **TBD**: Test this branch with DataStax DDAC, DSE 5.x, and OSS C* 3.x